Monosaccharide

-Each carbon atom that supports a hydroxyl group is chiral, except those at the end of the chain.
-This gives rise to a number of isomeric forms, all with the same chemical formula.
-For instance, galactose and glucose are both aldohexoses, but have different physical structures and chemical properties.

 The monosaccharide glucose plays a pivotal role in metabolism, where the chemical energy is extracted through glycolysis and the citric acid cycle to provide energy to living organisms.
+Maltose is the dehydration condensate of two glucose molecules.

 Structure and nomenclature

+Each carbon atom that supports a hydroxyl group is chiral, except those at the end of the chain.
+Saccharides of a given formula can exist as a number of isomeric forms.
+Each form has distinct properties, especially in a biological context.
+In addition to the many possible isomers for a given formula, each saccharide can exist in at least one cyclic form.
+The combination of these factors - many "chiral centers" and the chain-ring equilibria - gives rise to particularly complicated chemistry.

-With few exceptions (e.g., deoxyribose), monosaccharides have this chemical formula: (CH2O)x, where conventionally x ≥ 3.
-Monosaccharides can be classified by the number x of carbon atoms they contain: triose (3), tetrose (4), pentose (5), hexose (6), heptose (7), and so on.
+With few exceptions (e.g., deoxyribose), monosaccharides have the chemical formula (CH2O)x, where conventionally x ≥ 3.

 Glucose, used as an energy source and for the synthesis of starch, glycogen and cellulose, is a hexose.
 Ribose and deoxyribose (in RNA and DNA, respectively) are pentose sugars.
-Examples of heptoses include the ketoses, mannoheptulose and sedoheptulose.
+Examples of heptoses include the ketoses mannoheptulose and sedoheptulose.
 Monosaccharides with eight or more carbons are rarely observed as they are quite unstable.
 In aqueous solutions monosaccharides exist as rings if they have more than four carbons.